 Choosing the Right Program

-The Michael J. Fox Foundation (MJFF) invites investigators to carefully consider the stage of their project and choose the funding program that best fits the critical next step objectives of their research.
+The Michael J. Fox Foundation (MJFF) invites investigators to carefully consider the stage of your project and choose the funding program that best fits the critical next step objectives of your research.
 Applicants should NOT submit the same idea to multiple programs.
 Submissions that are deemed by MJFF staff to be more appropriate for a different program may be moved into another program for funding consideration.

 Review our Funded Studies for projects already supported by MJFF.
 Proposals with significant overlap to already funded work will likely not be considered.